 Net Sales and Contract Revenues.
 Net sales consist principally of sales of our Vantage video detection systems and AutoVue LDW systems, as well as technology access fees, contract engineering revenue and royalty revenue generated from AutoVue related activities.
-Contract revenue consists principally of revenue derived from systems integration and ITS consulting services with state, county and municipal agencies.
-We currently have a diverse customer base with our largest customer constituting 12.8% of total net sales and contract revenues in the three months ended June 30, 2005.
-Total net sales and contract revenues increased 5.6% to \$12.1 million for the three months ended June 30, 2005 compared to \$11.4 million in the corresponding period in the prior fiscal year.
-This increase was a result of increased net sales of our Vantage and AutoVue products, as discussed below.
+Contract revenue consists principally of revenue derived from systems integration and ITS consulting services with federal, state, county and municipal agencies.
+We currently have a diverse customer base with our largest customer constituting 13.2% of total net sales and contract revenues in the three months ended September 30, 2005 and 12.2% of total net sales and contract revenues in the six months ended September 30, 2005.

+Total net sales and contract revenues increased 8.1% and 6.9% to \$12.7 million and \$24.8 million for the three and six months ended September 30, 2005, respectively, compared to \$11.8 million and \$23.2 million in the corresponding periods in the prior fiscal year.
+These increases were a result of increased net sales of our AutoVue products and services and increased contract revenues, as discussed below.

-Net sales increased 9.0% to \$7.5 million for the three months ended June 30, 2005 compared to \$6.9 million in the corresponding period in the prior fiscal year.
-The increase in net sales primarily reflected an increase in the unit sales of our Vantage vehicle detection systems and increased unit sales of our AutoVue LDW systems.
-Net sales from AutoVue products increased 117.0% in the three month period ended June 30, 2005 compared to the corresponding period in the prior year.
-The increase in sales of AutoVue products was principally related to increased unit sales of LDW systems in the European and North American commercial heavy truck markets, and to a lesser extent, royalties derived from unit sales of our LDW systems by Valeo to Nissan.
-AutoVue sales in the remainder of our fiscal year ending March 31, 2006, may be adversely impacted due to potential supply issues as a new production unit for the heavy truck market is being redesigned and qualified.
-Vantage sales increased by 2.5% in the three month period ended June 30, 2005 compared to the corresponding period in the prior year.
-Vantage sales growth remains steady and continues to increase primarily due to increased market adoption of video-based detection technologies for traffic intersection management and our ability to obtain additional contracts with state departments of transportation.
+Net sales increased 4.2% to \$8.0 million and 6.5% to \$15.5 million for the three and six months ended September 30, 2005, respectively, compared to \$7.7 million and \$14.6 million in the corresponding periods in the prior fiscal year.
+The increase in net sales primarily reflected an increase in the unit sales of our AutoVue LDW systems.
+Net sales from AutoVue products increased 62.5% and 88.2% in the three and six month periods ended September 30, 2005, respectively, compared to the corresponding periods in the prior year.
+The increase in sales of AutoVue products was principally related to increased unit sales of LDW systems in the European and North American commercial heavy truck markets.
+Overall sales of AutoVue products and services, which also include technology access fees, contract engineering revenue and royalty revenue, increased 33.9% in the current quarter to \$2.2 million and 31.5% to \$4.4 million for the six month period compared to \$1.6 million and \$3.3 million in the corresponding periods in the prior fiscal year.

+The increased sales of our AutoVue products and services were slightly offset by a 3.8% and 0.9% decrease in Vantage video detection systems sales in the three and six month periods ended September 30, 2005, respectively, compared to the corresponding periods in the prior fiscal year.
+In unit terms, Vantage sales growth continues to increase primarily due to increased market adoption of video-based detection technologies for traffic intersection management and our ability to obtain additional contracts with state departments of transportation.
+The effects of increased unit shipments of Vantage products was more than offset by decreased average selling prices due to the changeover to new lower priced units.
 The majority of Vantage sales are generated in North America.